GraziCredidio/GraziCredidio/README.md

 - 📖 I’m Graziella, a data scientist with a background in Bioinformatics and Life Sciences
 - 📌 A Brazilian living in Germany, and studying German
-- 🌱 I’m currently learning LLM applications with LangChain
+- 🌱 I’m currently learning LLM applications with LangChain and function calling
 - 😄 Pronouns: she/her
 - ⚡ Fun facts:
     - I lived for almost two years in Australia 🦘